 Here’s my original about page, first posted in 2002.
-Although it’s no longer updated, here’s what it says:
+Although it’s no longer updated, here’s what it said:

 This web site is a collection of visual indiscretions.
 It serves no purpose and despite what you may think, it does not waste a lot of my time — just yours.
 Here’s a full site index (update: you can use the home page to access everything now).